maximeloizeau/layer-websdk/README.md

 var identityId = 'layer:///identities/' + encodeURIComponent(userId);
 ```

-The Identity object insures that any time you receive an object from Layer, it comes with enough information to know who a user is and how to render that user, without having to Query your own server to gather this data.
+The Identity object insures that any time you receive an object from Layer, it comes with enough information to know who a user is and how to render that user.
+In previous versions, you would have to Query your own server to gather this data.
 Each Identity comes with:

 * `userId`: Allows you to map the Identity to a user in your own User Management system
-* `id`: Allows you to identify the user to Layer
+* `id`: Allows you to identify the user to any of Layer's APIs
-* `displayName` & `avatarUrl`: Helps you to render the user
+* `displayName` & `avatarUrl`: Helps you to render the user within your UI

 Note that in order to populate `displayName` and `avatarUrl` with values, you must either